District Textbook Policies & Procedures

 VUSD BASE PROGRAM

 The Visalia Unified School District is committed to providing instructional materials for all students and teachers (Ed Code 60119 ).
 Base program for all four core content areas is defined by the list of student textbooks by grade and subject matter.
-In the event that any student does not have access to an appropriate textbook, notify the site Textbook Coordinators (view TC document in "related files" section at end of page).
+In the event that any student does not have access to an appropriate textbook, notify the site Textbook Coordinators.

 Per education code 60119, the local board will annually adoption all textbooks and instructional materials currently being used in the K-12 base program.
-Director of Instructional Technology will initiate BIA in August and preside during board action.
+Director of Curriculum will initiate BIA in August and preside during board action.

 The Library Media Manager will meet with this team on an annual basis or more often if needed to coordinate textbook services and procedures throughout the district.